 We’ll spend a year together, with 11 monthly meetings in full group, and small group meetings in between full group meetings, learning and practicing a variety of inner awareness practices, in stillness and in movement, designed to inspire a radical understanding of what mindfulness really is, then learning how to extend its benefits and practices to those around us.
 Guest teachers are invited in order to bring fresh viewpoints, innovative train-the-trainer workshops, and expertise in applying mindfulness to social change and transformation.
-Program enrollment will be limited to 40 – 60 people, with a special invitation to people of color.
+Program enrollment will be limited to 40 – 60 people, with a special invitation to Black, Indigenous and People of Color.

 For more about the context of East Bay Meditation Center’s vision, goals and its theory of transformative social change, click here.

 How much does this program cost?
-In order to provide access to people of all income levels, Practice in Transformative Action 8 is offered on a gift economics basis.
-No upfront fees are required and the guiding teacher receives no payment from EBMC for teaching this program.
+In order to provide access to people of all income levels, Practice in Transformative Action 9 is offered on a gift economics basis.
+No upfront fees are required and the guiding teacher receives minimal payment from EBMC for teaching this program.
 (Guest presenters will receive a stipend, thanks to a supporting grant for this program.)

 The first PiTA program in 2013-2014 and Mushim were awarded the Gil A. Lopez Peacemaker Award from the Association for Dispute Resolution of Northern California.

 Continuity, commitment and community building are important for best outcomes in any transformative group process.
 You need to commit to attending all of the eleven (11) sessions.
-All meetings will be held online through the Zoom videoconference platform, so you need to have the tech to use Zoom.
+All meetings will be hybrid if possible, with some members of the cohort meeting in person at the EBMC physical site, 285 17th Street in Oakland, and others joining on the Zoom videoconference platform.
 (If it is unavoidable that you miss one or more sessions, please indicate this on the application form.)

 In addition, program participants will work in small groups to deepen their socially-engaged mindfulness practices, engage in processes of inquiry and study, and support one another to take transformative mindfulness practices into their communities, workplaces, and networks in innovative and culturally appropriate ways.
 One-on-one mentoring meetings with Mushim, the program’s guiding teacher, will be offered.

-About PiTA’s guiding teacher: Mushim (Patricia Ikeda) is a nationally recognized socially-engaged Buddhist teacher and author, and a core teacher at East Bay Meditation Center in Oakland, where she lives.
+About PiTA’s founding and guiding teacher: Mushim (Patricia Ikeda) (she, her) is an internationally recognized socially-engaged Buddhist teacher and author, and a core teacher at East Bay Meditation Center in Oakland, California USA where she lives.
 She has practiced mindfulness and meditation for over 30 years, in North America and in Asia, and she has a long track record of diversity and social-justice activism in Buddhist-based, interfaith, and public education communities.
-Mushim has taught mindfulness meditation retreats nationally for people of color, social justice activists, and women.
+Mushim has taught mindfulness meditation retreats nationally for Black, Indigenous and People of Color, social justice activists, and women.
 Her approach to mindfulness as a tool for transformative social change encourages creativity, embodiment, and cultivating humor, equanimity, and a resilient and stable mind.
+Mushim was selected by Lion’s Roar Buddhist media magazine as one of twenty-six “Great Buddhist Teachers” in the January 2022 issue.
 See http://www.mushimikeda.com for more information about Mushim.

 The East Bay Meditation Center is wheelchair accessible.